-"I Can't Believe Summer is Over!"
-Maryland's Tax Free Week is finished but I'll bet there are still some items on your list.
-Below are some tips for greening your shopping list, reducing your environmental footprint and supporting you local communities.
+“I Can’t Believe Summer is Over!”
+Maryland’s Tax Free Week is finished but I’ll bet there are still some items on your list.
+Below are six tips to green your back-to-school shopping, reduce your environmental footprint and support you local communities.

 1. Shop your own closets FIRST.

 Often we shop the list provided by the school only to find out some things aren’t needed after all.
 If you’re like me, you don’t bother to take them back.
 You just put them in a closet.
 My youngest child never got the “joy” of back-to-school shopping because we always had leftovers from the eldest.

 I am not talking about items like novelty pens from cardboard or rubber.
 They’re fun and good conversation starters but most kids don’t like them and there are stable markets for these two recyclables.
 They don’t need to be made into trinkets.
 I did see pens with a high percentage of “plastic bottle” content but this is hardly the highest and best use, and it’s not going to make a dent in the backlog of plastics piled up around the world.
 What about lobbying the industry for bottle-to-bottle recycling instead?

 Yes, I’m biased but paper is a great place to start.
 There are numerous recycled paper supplies, from copy paper to notebooks to folders and hanging files.
 They can be collected in your school’s recycling program and recycled over and over again (5-7 times!).
 Much of the paper sold in the US is from sustainably managed forests (tree farms).
 U.S. forests absorb approximately 16% of our carbon emissions.
 However, “some comes from rain forests in Indonesia , Boreal forests in Canada and other sensitive ecosystems” according to www.stand.earth, so take a moment to check.
 Sustainably produced paper products will have the Forest Stewardship Council’s logo imprinted on it.